-A new play by actor/playwright Heidi Schreck that combines a recitation of her scholarship-winning high school speech about the Constitution and the personal history of four generations of women in her family.
+New in 2019 A new play by actor/playwright Heidi Schreck that combines a recitation of her scholarship-winning high school speech about the Constitution and the personal history of four generations of women in her family.
+Begins March 28th.

 Heidi Schreck's plays include "Grand Concourse," "The Consultant" and "There Are No More Big Secrets."
 She has also worked as a writer and actor for the Showtime TV series "Nurse Jackie," and "Billions."
 As an actor, she has received two Obies, a Drama Desk, and the Theatre World Award.
-"What the Constitution Means to Me" received critical acclaim when it debuted as part of NYC's Clubbed Thumb Summerworks Festival in 2017.
-The play was also produced earlier this year at Berkeley Repertory Theatre in California.
-Here's a trailer from that production:
+"What the Constitution Means to Me" was first seen in 2017 as part of Clubbed Thumb’s Summerworks Festival, followed by a critically acclaimed 2018 Off-Broadway premiere at New York Theatre Workshop and a subsequent encore run at the Greenwich House Theater.